-- (a) Share of Net Income (Loss): HLAG's net income attributable to owners of the company for the year ended December 31, 2022, reached ThUS\$17,946,194.
-Based on the percentage owned as of December 31, 2022, the Company recognized net income of ThUS\$5,383,955.
+- (a) Share of Profit (Loss): HLAG's profit attributable to owners of the company for the year ended December 31, 2022, reached ThUS\$17,946,194.
+Based on the percentage owned by CSAV as of December 31, 2022, the Company recognized profit of ThUS\$5,383,955.
 To that amount, it must add the fair value adjustment of HLAG's assets and liabilities, based on the Purchase Price Allocation (PPA) reports prepared for each acquisition.
 That adjustment for the year ended December 31, 2022, based on the percentage ownership for the year, gives a smaller result of ThUS\$5,675 in addition to its direct share of HLAG's results.
-With that, the result from CSAV's interest in that joint venture for the year ended December 31, 2022, was income of ThUS\$5,378,280. - (b) Share of Other Comprehensive Income (Loss) and Other Equity Reserves: HLAG recorded other comprehensive income (in US dollars) for the year ended December 31, 2022, consisting of a gain of ThUS\$133,239 from revaluing its defined benefit plans (CSAV's stake is ThUS\$39,972 based on its percent interest), a loss of ThUS\$26,437 for exchange differences (CSAV's stake is ThUS\$7,932 based on its percent interest) and a gain of ThUS\$42,601 on cash flow hedges (CSAV's stake is ThUS\$12,781 based on its percent interest), giving a total gain of ThUS\$149,403 and a gain of ThUS\$44,821 for CSAV's stake in the other comprehensive income of the joint venture.
-During the year, it also recognized its share of HLAG's other equity movements, namely a reduction of ThUS\$12,462 in equity presented in other reserves. - (c) Dividend: During the second quarter of 2022, CSAV Germany Container Holding GmbH received a dividend in euros equivalent to a gross amount of ThUS\$1,989,775.
-This dividend was subject to a provisional retention of 26.375% applicable to dividends under German law, amounting to ThUS\$524,803.
-The provisional retention on dividends is presented as Other cash inflows (outflows) within investing cash flows.
+With that, the result from CSAV's interest in that joint venture for the year ended December 31, 2022, was income of ThUS\$5,378,280. - (b) Share of Other Comprehensive Income (Loss) and Other Equity Reserves: HLAG recorded other comprehensive income (in US dollars) for the year ended December 31, 2022, consisting of profit of ThUS\$133,239 from revaluing its defined benefit plans (CSAV's share amounts to ThUS\$39,972), a foreign currency translation loss of ThUS\$26,437 (CSAV's share amounts to ThUS\$7,932) and a gain of ThUS\$42,601 on cash flow hedges (CSAV's share amounts to ThUS\$12,781), resulting in a total gain of ThUS\$149,403 and a gain of ThUS\$44,821 for CSAV's share of other comprehensive income of the joint venture.
+During the year, it also recognized its share of HLAG's other equity movements; i.e. a reduction of ThUS\$12,462 in equity recorded in other reserves. - (c) Dividend: During the second quarter of 2022, CSAV Germany Container Holding GmbH received a dividend in euros equivalent to a gross amount of ThUS\$1,989,775.
+This dividend was subject to a provisional withholding of 26.375% applicable to dividends under German law, amounting to ThUS\$524,803.
+The provisional withholding on dividends is recorded as Other cash inflows (outflows) within cash flows from (used in) investing activities.

-For example, since HLAG is a publicly-listed corporation in Germany that trades its shares on several stock exchanges in that country, the market value of the investment in the joint venture as of December 31, 2022, was ThUS\$10,022,129.
+As a reference, as HLAG is a publicly-listed corporation in Germany that trades its shares on several stock exchanges in that country, the market value of the investment in the joint venture as of December 31, 2022 amounted to ThUS\$10,022,129.

-Note 14 Equity Method Investments (continued)
+Note 14 Equity-accounted Investees (continued)